seansovine/numerical_examples/README.md

 # Numerical Example Projects

-This repository will contain example projects that I've created while learning more computational mathematics.
-The code in these projects will be more incomplete and less polished than what I would want in production code.
+This repository contains example projects that I've created while learning more computational mathematics.
+The code in these projects is more incomplete and less polished than what I would want in production code.
 These are fun exercises and learning tools.